FAQ

 Can I send my application by mail?

-No. It is necessary to complete the form in STiNE and upload all required documents with it until 31 March.
+No. It is necessary to complete the application form in STiNE and upload all required documents with it until 31 March.

 I don’t understand a particular question in STiNE.
 Whom can I contact for assistance?